WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics-lecture.md

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

 * When you load Gmail, you see your inbox.
 * You can start chatting with a friend on the sidebar.
 * You can compose a new email to your manager to request time off.
 * You can search for an email with flight information.
 * You can browse through more emails to make sure you've talked to your manager about getting time off and aren't just disappearing for a week.
 * This all happens on one page.
 The page never refreshes.
-The chat bar with your friend never disappears as you compose an email and search through your inbox.
+The chat window with your friend never disappears as you compose an email and search through your inbox.

 </aside>